 Immediately after the M16A5P was accepted as the United States military’s standard rifle, work began on a heavy-barrel version for use as a squad automatic weapon.
 The M950P was designed, tested, and accepted within one year, its development running both parallel and simultaneously to the M656P, a marksman version of the M16A5P.

-The M950P is a modified M16A5P, with three key differences: an integrated scope mount, a heavier barrel, and a new handguard with a built-in vertical foregrip.
+The M950P is a modified M16A5P, with three key differences: a slightly larger Colt-built scope with 5x magnification, a heavier barrel, and a new handguard with a built-in vertical foregrip.
 Although it is capable of using the M16A5P’s 30-round box magazines, it is intended for use with 100-round saddle drum magazines.

 The barrel is identical to the M16A5P’s barrel except for the thicker 0.8 inch diameter behind the front sight post.
 The thicker profile gives the barrel more mass and better heat dispersion, making the rifle more suited for sustained automatic fire.